Get the latest from TODAY

-By not cleaning these items, you are not only allowing pesky germs to thrive, but in the case of appliances, you are also affecting their performance.
-Here’s a list of the five items, along with a guide on how to clean, and how often to clean them.
+If you don't clean these items, you're not only allowing pesky germs to thrive, but in the case of appliances, you are also affecting their performance.
+Here’s a list of the five items, along with a guide on how to clean them and how often to do it.

-Give your coffeemaker a thorough cleaning once a month.
-Hard water minerals can build up in its inner workings, which can not only affect the taste of your joe, but also slow down its brewing time.
-Again, distilled white vinegar does the trick.
+Give your coffee maker a thorough cleaning once a month.
+Hard-water minerals can build up in its inner workings, which can not only affect the taste of your joe, but also slow down its brewing time.
+Distilled white vinegar should do the trick.